w3bdesign/wp-algolia-woo-indexer/README.md

 - All code scanned and verified with PHPCS
 - Code follows modern coding standards
 - All variables are properly sanitized to ensure that no security issues are present
-- Repository documentation with AI, for easier development with LLM-models
+- Repository documentation with AI, for easier development with LLM-models, located in `/DOCS/repository_context.txt`

 ## Requirements